Moths of North Carolina

 Distribution in North Carolina

-Distribution: Nieukerken et al. (2012) and eiseman (2022) have documented populations in Ontario, Vermont, Connecticut, Massachusetts, New York, Pennsylvania, Kentucky, North Carolina and Georgia.
-As of 2023, we have limited records from three counties, including one in the eastern Piedmont and two in the Blue Ridge.
+Distribution: Nieukerken et al. (2012) and Eiseman (2022) have documented populations in Ontario, Vermont, Connecticut, Massachusetts, New York, Pennsylvania, Kentucky, North Carolina and Georgia.
+As of 2024, we have limited records from four counties, including two in the eastern Piedmont and two in the Blue Ridge.

 County Map: Clicking on a county returns the records for the species in that county.